Coronavirus (COVID-19) Information

 Tenants, lessees, or residents of residential properties who are covered by the CDC’s order temporarily halting residential evictions to prevent the further spread of COVID-19, as well as each adult listed on the lease, rental agreement or housing contract, must provide a signed Declaration Form to their landlord, owner of the residential property where they live, or other person who has a right to have them evicted or removed from where they live.
 For legal assistance in an eviction action contact your Local Legal Aid Office.

 President Donald Trump signed into law the Families First Coronavirus Response Act on March 18, 2020.
-The law will go into effect 15 days after it was signed.

 The Coronavirus Aid Relief and Economic Security (CARES) Act was enacted on March 27, 2020.
 The law provides roughly $2 Trillion in relief and economic stimulus funds to provide relief for individuals and businesses facing hardships due to the coronavirus outbreak.